 Only drugs prescribed by a GP will be administered or allowed in school for the health and safety of other pupils.
+The school will only administer medication that is required to be taken 4 times per day or more.
 The administration of any other medicines is the responsibility of the parent/carer.
-If a child needs to take a prescribed medicine during the school day on a daily, regular, sporadic, emergency or seasonal basis, whether short or long term, parents/carers are asked to inform the school on the pink forms, updated annually and to complete a request to administer medication form as provided by the local authority.
+If a child needs to take a prescribed medicine during the school day on a daily, regular, sporadic, emergency or seasonal basis, whether short or long term, parents/carers are asked to inform the school on the medical information forms, updated annually and to complete a request to administer medication form as provided by the local authority.
 Other than in exceptional circumstances, children will normally be required to administer the medicine to themselves under the supervision of a member of staff who will observe and support the child to ensure that the prescribed amount is taken in the way prescribed.
 Once an agreement has been reached about the administration of medicine, the aforementioned proformas should be completed and guidelines about administering medicines in school followed.
 A separate form should be completed for each medicine required or medical condition when it is given.